CloudinitFrance/cognito-api/README.md

 > **Warning**
 All endpoints needs the header: x-api-key which must be set by generating an API Key inside your AWS Api Gateway and associate it with your deployment stage and a usage plan.

 You can find a Postman collection here: **postman/CognitoApi.postman_collection.json**.
+You need to set the following variables inside Postman:

+- API_BASE_URL: which is the dns name to use to call your auth api.

+- API_KEY: should be the one that you will generate for your tests inside the API Gateway.

+- EMAIL: the email of the user you want to create.

+- PASSWORD: the password to use when you create a test user.

+- VerificationType: must be set to **SOFTWARE_TOKEN_MFA**.

+The TOTP inside Postman is generated for you automatically using the **MFA_SECRET** environement variable, which is set when from the API call output, once the user has been confirmed.

 Let's see how this API works:

 ### User Management Lifecycle